Supporting young people with more complex circumstances

 This provision is for young people aged 5-25 in BANES and neighbouring counties, whose circumstances are often more complicated than those who qualify to access our Volunteer Mentoring service.

 This project is popular for students struggling with school attendance or refusing school altogether.
 A mentor can win trust and build a relationship encouraging a young person to leave home, try new things, have educational experiences and enjoy pursuing their own positive interests.

-Alternative education providers also commission our mentors to offer community mentoring to their students, offering them an alternative to classroom time and a chance to reflect on issues affecting them in a safe and supported way.
+Alternative education providers and mainstream schools commission our mentors to offer community mentoring to their students, offering them a supplement to classroom time and a chance to reflect on issues affecting them in a safe and supported way.

 We can offer schools block contracts for numerous referrals, usually for 3 young people a day with one mentor.
 For more information on this please contact firstname.lastname@example.org